8 Rationality

 8.4.4 Closure and the Lockean Theory

-The Lockean theory makes an implausible prediction about conjunction.8 It says that someone can believe two conjuncts, yet actively refuse to believe the conjunction.
+The Lockean theory makes an implausible prediction about conjunction.9 It says that someone can believe two conjuncts, yet actively refuse to believe the conjunction.
 Here is how Stalnaker puts the point.

 8.5 Solving the Challenges

-It’s not fair to criticise other theories for their inability to meet a challenge that one’s own theory cannot meet.
-So I’ll end this chapter by noting that the six problems I’ve raised so far for Lockeans are not problems for my interest-relative theory of (rational) belief.
-I’ve already discussed the points about correctness in subsection 3.7.1, and about closure in chapters 4 and 6, and there isn’t much to be added.
-But it’s worth saying a few words about the other four problems.
+Critiquing other theories for their inability to meet a challenge that one’s own theory cannot meet is unfair.
+So I’ll conclude this chapter by showing that the six problems I have presented for Lockeans do not pose a problem for my interest-relative theory of (rational) belief.
+I’ve already discussed the points about correctness in Section 3.7.1, and about closure in chapters 4 and 6, and there isn’t much to be added.
+However, I would like to briefly touch upon the remaining four problems.

 8.5.1 Coins

-I say that a necessary condition of believing that p is a disposition to take p for granted.
-The rational person will prefer betting on logically weaker rather than logically stronger propositions in the coin case, so they will not take the logically stronger ones for granted.
-If they did take them for granted, they would be indifferent between the bets.
-So they will not believe that one of the coin flips after the second will land heads, or even that one of the coin flips after the first will land heads.
-And that’s the right result.
-The rational person should assign those propositions probability one, but not believe them.
+To believe p, one must have a disposition to take it for granted.
+A rational person prefers to bet on logically weaker propositions instead of logically stronger ones in the coin case.
+They would not take the logically stronger propositions for granted because if they did, they would be indifferent between the bets.
+Therefore, they would not believe that one of the coin flips after the second will land heads or even that one of the coin flips after the first will land heads.
+This is the correct outcome.
+The rational person assigns probability one to these propositions but does not believe them.

 8.5.2 Games